Postpartum Anxiety Treatment in Long Beach, CA

 At Olive Leaf Family Therapy's Long Beach location, we specialize in perinatal mental health with a deep understanding that postpartum anxiety requires different treatment approaches than postpartum depression.
 Our trauma-informed, attachment-based therapy helps you reconnect with your maternal instincts while managing the intrusive thoughts and physical symptoms that make each day feel overwhelming.

-Located conveniently on Pacific Coast Highway, our Long Beach practice offers new mothers a peaceful sanctuary where healing begins.
+Located conveniently on Long Beach Boulevard, our Long Beach practice offers new mothers a peaceful sanctuary where healing begins.
 We recognize that seeking help takes courage, and we're here to walk alongside you as you reclaim the joy and confidence that anxiety has stolen from your early motherhood experience.

 Postpartum anxiety manifests differently than postpartum depression, often involving racing thoughts about harm coming to your baby, excessive checking behaviors, or physical symptoms like rapid heartbeat and difficulty sleeping even when your baby is resting peacefully.